 - Take screenshots of the smartphone’s screen.

-These features are accessed through three different areas of the interface:
+You can access all these features via three different areas of the HiSuite’s interface:

 - My Device - which has different cards that act as shortcuts.

 - The buttons on the bottom area of the HiSuite app.

 HiSuite’s user interface can be confusing, especially because the smartphone screen image buttons do not appear unless you hover your mouse over them.
 It gets easy once you get used to the interface, but I wish HUAWEI had a better design.
 If you want to check the full list of features described by HUAWEI, check the HiSuite features page.

 If you don’t want to use the app offered by HUAWEI, there are alternative solutions for connecting Windows computers with Android devices, although none offer all the features from HiSuite.
 Still, if all you want is to transfer files between your HUAWEI smartphone and Windows PC wirelessly, you could try using Bluetooth or even a third-party solution like Feem.

 IMPORTANT: Please note that you can’t use the default Microsoft Phone Link app to connect a Windows PC to a HUAWEI device.
 Unfortunately, this app is designed to work only with Android smartphones or iPhones.
 Recent HUAWEI phones no longer use a standard Android operating system, so they’re not supported by Phone Link.

 To be able to sync and manage a HUAWEI smartphone from a Windows PC, there are a couple of steps you need to take in order to connect the two devices.
 Here’s what you’ll have to do: